jamfire/docker-wordpress-nginx/README.md

 10.211.55.40    wordpress.local
 ```

+### Docker commands in Multipass

-You can ssh into your multipass instance to execute docker compose commands by executing the following commands:
+You can ssh into your multipass instance to execute docker compose commands:

 ```
 multipass sh docker-wordpress       # docker-wordpress is the name of the